toczekmj/OcadoJavaInternshipTask/README.md

 ### generateFrequencyMap

-- **Purpose**: Counts how many items have each specific delivery option.
+- **Purpose**: Counts how many items have each specific delivery option available.
 - **Signature**: `private HashMap<String, Integer> generateFrequencyMap(List<Product> productsToSplit)`
 - **Input**: `List<Product> productsToSplit` - a list of products which is used to initialize our HashMap.
 - **Output**: `HashMap<String, Integer>` - A mapping of delivery options to their occurrence count in the provided products list.